VeriBlock/pop-bch/IntegrationMarkDown.md

 ## Add VeriBlock specific RPC methods

 So, generally main parts of the PoP protocol have been implemented.
 At this stage has been provide PoP related interaction with the bitcoin cash.
-For this have been added a few new functions to the RPC.
+For this we have to add a few new functions to the RPC.
-So, have been added rpc_registry.hpp/cpp files. vbk/rpc_registry.hpp
+Just add into the new rpc_registry.hpp/cpp source files.\
+[<font style="color: red">vbk/rpc_registry.hpp</font>]
 ```
 // Copyright (c) 2019-2020 Xenios SEZC
 // https://www.veriblock.org